briandconnelly/nicheconstruct/paper/02_introduction.md

 The tragedy of the commons can be deferred if a cooperator, by chance, wins the adaptive race.

 @HANKSHAW recently showed that in spatially-structured populations, the "Hankshaw effect" can give cooperators a substantial leg up on defectors in an adaptive race.
-Inspired by a fictional character in Tom Robbins' *Even Cowgirls Get the Blues*, the Hankshaw effect describes how costly traits can be maintained by actively creating opportunities to hitchhike along with highly beneficial traits.
+Inspired by a fictional character in Tom Robbins' *Even Cowgirls Get the Blues*, the Hankshaw effect describes how a trait can proliferate by actively creating opportunities to hitchhike along with other highly beneficial traits.
 Sissy Hankshaw was born with extremely oversized thumbs.
 Although her thumbs were an impairment to everyday activities, they made her a prolific hitchhiker.
-Similarly, cooperation is costly, but it increases local population density.
+Similarly, although cooperation is costly, cooperators can enjoy increased opportunities to hitchhike.
-As a result, cooperators are more likely to acquire beneficial mutations.
+Specifically, cooperators increase their local population density, making them more likely to acquire beneficial mutations.
 By hitchhiking along with these adaptations, cooperation can rise in abundance.
 Nevertheless, this advantage is fleeting.
 As soon as the opportunities for adaptation are exhausted, cooperators are once again at a selective disadvantage against adapted defectors that arise via mutation.